-We just want to thank you for joining us here at captivating history and we sincerely hope that you will enjoy the work that we produce for you.
+Thank you for joining us here at captivating history.
+We sincerely hope that you will enjoy the books that we produce for you.
 In case you want to know more about our work, check out our author pages on Amazon by clicking the links below: